 A great benefit of scheduled maintenance for your heating and cooling system involves changing your furnace filter and cleaning out your furnace and air conditioner.
 These tasks are key for two reasons: a cleaner HVAC system will run more efficiently and it will send cleaner air throughout your home.
 When your HVAC system is dirty, the dirt and dust that gets trapped in your system can be circulated with heated and cooled air as it is distributed to your vents.
 This means your family is continually breathing in air that is of a lower quality because your HVAC system is not well-maintained.
 Making sure your furnace and air conditioner are clean at all times will lower airborne contaminants for improved comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
 While there will always be a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
-Noise may be due to loose parts, failing belts, and a variety of other factors that are addressed during scheduled tune-ups.
+Noise can be due to loose parts, failing belts, and a variety of other factors that are addressed during scheduled tune-ups.
 Failing parts could even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will disturb the peace and quiet in your home.
-By maintaining your HVAC system regularly, you’ll avoid these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.
+By maintaining your HVAC system regularly, you’ll avoid these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

-You and your family deserve a safe, healthy, and comfortable home.
+You and your family deserve a healthy, safe and comfortable home.
 Learn how your HVAC system affects indoor comfort by browsing a number of other articles we have on our blog.
 If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 623-243-4517 or schedule an appointment online.